pranayat/search-engine/README.md

     - JST Server Adapters Extensions (Apache Tomcat)
   - Allow Eclipse to restart after these installations

-- Create new project -> Dynamic Web Project
+- Create new project -> Dynamic Web Project -> Set Dynamic web module version to 3.1 -> set output folder to 'build' -> Open Java EE Perspective
-- Import project into this newly created project from the directory cloned earlier
+- Import project into this newly created project from the filesystem directory cloned earlier

+- Right click on the project -> New -> Other -> Server -> Apache -> Tomcat v9.0 Server -> Next -> Download and Install (install it at the same folder as your project root folder) -> Next -> Add project as configured resource -> Finish

 - Right click on project -> Properties -> Project Facets
   - The following should be selected:
   - Dynamic Web Module 3.1
   - Java 1.8, Runtime - apache-tomcat-9.x.x

-- Right click on the project -> New -> Other -> Server -> Apache -> Tomcat v9.0 Server -> Next -> Download and Install (install it at the same folder as your project root folder)
 - Configure build path
-  - Right click project root -> Build Path -> Configure build path
+  - The following Libraries should be selected
-    - -> Libraries -> Add Library -> Server Runtime -> apache-tomcat-9.0.46 -> Finish
+    - Server Runtime -> apache-tomcat-9.0.46
-    - Libraries -> Add Library -> Web App Libraries
+    - Web App Libraries
+    - JRE System Library JavaSE-1.8
-    - -> Add External JARS -> Navigate to the 'lib' folder -> Select the 2 JARS 'jtidy-r938.jar' and 'postgresql-42.3.1jar'
+    - Add External JARS -> Navigate to the 'lib' folder -> Select the 2 JARS 'jtidy-r938.jar' and 'postgresql-42.3.1jar'

+- Update DB user and password in comm.common.ConnectionManager.java

 ## Executable classes
 - main.java.crawler.Driver